SciresM/nustool/README.md

 If none of -c, -k and -K are given, the raw encrypted contents will be downloaded.

-All files are downloaded into the current directory.
+All files are downloaded into a titleid/version directory.
 ```

 ## Building